 Chester, PA 19013

-Adult Probation and Parole Department for Montgomery County, Pennsylvania – Find out more about Montgomery County’s probation and parole office at this website, including general supervision and intermediate punishments, the ARD program, house arrest, electronic monitoring, behavioral health court program, and drug treatment courts.
-The Montgomery County probation main office is located at:
+The Montgomery County’s Probation and Parole website provides information on general supervision and intermediate punishments, the ARD program, house arrest, electronic monitoring, behavioral health court program, and drug treatment courts.

 Main Office for Montgomery County Probation